Offer to Exchange

 Step 3 - Purchaser signs and dates the contract

-The purchaser signs and dates the contract of sale, confirming their offer.
 If a cooling-off period applies, it begins from the date the purchaser signs.
-The purchaser may also choose to shorten the time frame for your acceptance if they wish to proceed quickly.
+Purchasers can choose to shorten the time frame for the vendor to accept their offer if they wish to limit the vendors time to formalise the deal.

 IMPORTANT: